dongmeic/RLID/Address-MSAG/README.md

 (7) No match on the road type and possibly mismatched on the house number range and ESN, code 7;

-3. Compare the address points and Intrado extract table by different cases;
+3. Compare the address points and Intrado extract table by different cases, see [codes](https://github.com/dongmeic/RLID/blob/main/Address-MSAG/3.match_address_points_with_Intrado.ipynb);

 (0) No match, code 0;